desktopui/silver-bullet/README.md

 ![a pressed button in Safari](https://user-images.githubusercontent.com/1004115/51084915-070c3900-1743-11e9-9040-87c1fa4395db.gif)

-If we dump our chat client to Skia internal representation format and use a debugger, we can see a step-by-step process where button is just an image of button backgraound + set of glyphs over it + some transformation logic:
+If we dump our chat client to Skia internal representation format and use a debugger, we can see a step-by-step process where the button is just an image of button backgraound + set of glyphs over it + some transformation logic:

 <img width="350" alt="Skia debugger step-by-step painting process of a chat" src="https://user-images.githubusercontent.com/1004115/51084323-92cc9800-1738-11e9-94fe-d40e56f16830.gif">